 Drug repurposing is one of the fastest and most effective routes to new medical treatments.
 Researchers reveal how such a strategy may yield a new treatment for heart failure.

-First study author Nathan Robbins — from the University of Cincinnati College of Medicine in Ohio — and colleagues recently reported their findings in the Journal of the American Heart Association.
+First study author Nathan Robbins — from the University of Cincinnati College of Medicine in Ohio — and colleagues recently reported their

 Heart failure is a condition that arises when the heart is unable to pump oxygen-rich blood well enough to support other organs.